Learn to make one of the easiest pies you’ll ever bake: Impossible Lemon Pie!

 It’s always remarkable, as your kids grow up, to see who they have become.
 My Katy is so much like myself in ways I never expected, but she is uniquely her own in many more ways – and the longer I know her the more of a fan I become.
 It’s an amazing Creator that allows us to raise our best friend and I can’t wait to see where her life takes her.
 I’m so glad we had this weekend.

-Now we need some pie, lemon pie to be exact, because I am always ready to testify that lemon desserts are like eating sunshine and I don’t know a single person, especially in 2018, who couldn’t use a little extra boost of sunshine in their lives.
+Now we need some pie, Impossible Lemon Pie to be exact, because I am always ready to testify that lemon desserts are like eating sunshine and I don’t know a single person, especially in 2018, who couldn’t use a little extra boost of sunshine in their lives.